adamzopcsak/idokep-test/README.md

 # Testing the site called "Időkép"

-This project is about testing some of the main features of "Időkép", the most popular weather forecast website in Hungary.
-We used
-Page Objet Model for testing.
+This project is about testing some of the main features of "Időkép" (http://www.idokep.hu), the most popular weather forecast website in Hungary.
+We used Page Objet Model (POM) structure for testing.

 ## Teamsize